Medical School / Health Professions

 Career Services also provides general pre-med advising, reviews resumes, applications and essays and offers practice medical school interviews.
 We also bring healthcare professionals to campus and facilitate off-campus job shadowing so you can explore career options.
 For a wide array of helpful links, please visit Career Services’ Medical School and Health Professions Resource Links.
 You can also join the su-prehealth email discussion group.

-Beta Beta Beta is the campus biology honor and professional society for students, which sponsors various pre-med-related events.
+Alpha Epsilon Delta (pre-health) Beta Beta Beta (biology) are campus honor and professional societies for students that sponsor various pre-med-related events.
 Other resources include:

 - Association of American Medical Colleges: www.aamc.org/